 For decades, Vienna's population has experienced its World Heritage Site as an integral part of everyday life - on the way to work, while enjoying the culture, when shopping and during leisure time.
-In order to bring the World Heritage Site out of a state of the World Heritage sounding board, a political of "mental casualness" in the minds of the population, the following formats were implemented on City of Vienna Constitution (WStV) was organized the occasion of the 2021 double anniversary year in the ballroom of the Vienna City Hall on 6 May (25 years of the World Heritage Site Schönbrunn 2021.
+In order to bring the World Heritage Site out of a state of the World Heritage sounding board, a political of "mental casualness" in the minds of the populathe occasion of the 2021 double anniversary year in the ballroom of the Vienna City Hall on 6 May (25 years of the World Heritage Site Schönbrunn 2021.
 The general public was also able to participate and 20 years of the World Heritage Site Historic Centre of Vienna):